threeport/threeport/internal/codegen/README.md

 * API handler code
 * methods for all the objects that comprise the API data model
 * API routes
+* validation of objects received by the API from clients
-* API version responses and object validation
+* API version responses

 # Codegen for Versions